cosmos/cosmos-sdk/docs/architecture/adr-030-msg-auth-module.md

 }
 ```

-This allows the functionality provided by `msg_authorization` to be used for future inter-module object capabilities
+This allows the functionality provided by `authz` to be used for future inter-module object capabilities
-permissions as described in https://github.com/cosmos/cosmos-sdk.
+permissions as described in [ADR 033](https://github.com/cosmos/cosmos-sdk/7459)

 ### CLI